What does via ferrata mean?

 |EXTREMELY DIFFICULT||As well as being very difficult (see above) the physical fitness and strength required are greater in that the difficult sections are long and continuous.
 Sometimes “extremely difficult” ferrata have been deliberately created to challenge those doing them to the limit.|

-Brief description of ferrata routes around Cortina d’Ampezzo
+Brief description of ferrata in Dolomites around Cortina d’Ampezzo

 Cortina d’Ampezzo has more ferratas than any other Dolomite area!